 Keyword searching is the most common form of searching.
 It involves searching for key words and phrases to identify papers that contain those words in the main fields (such as title and abstract).

 As different authors may use different terminology, it is important to consider all relevant synonyms and alternate terms for your concept to ensure you are finding all relevant results on your topic.
+See further guidance on how to find synonyms.

 In addition to searching a thesaurus for direct synonyms, think about: